Immigrate

 3. Canadian Experience Class

-To find out which of these Express Entry programs may be a fit for you, schedule a consultation with Rafeena or Jelena at RU Law.
-They can explain the program requirements, check your eligibility and assist with your application process.
+To find out which of these Express Entry programs may be a fit for you, schedule a consultation with Jelena Urosevic.
+She can explain the program requirements, check your eligibility and assist with your application process.

 How the Express Entry process works